-Person arrested for allegedly lighting a Kent police car on fire
+Man arrested for allegedly lighting a Kent police car on fire

 “Although it was clear our officers were the target of this act, they responded with professionalism and integrity,” Padilla said in the video.

-The person was taken into custody without incident.
+The man was taken into custody without incident.
 No further information about his age or his motivation was immediately available.

 Police also contacted federal law-enforcement partners, who provided the department with “resources so that we may determine what happened,” Padilla said.